A Sailors’ Voyage to Scotland

 Sailing through the St. George’s Channel offers the chance to take the night watch and sail under the stars, enjoying the sense of peace as the ship settles down for the evening.
 From the St. George’s Channel the voyage continues north-west into Peel Harbour on the Isle of Man.
 This will be your first stop on the voyage and is where our chef heads out to stock up on traditionally cured kippers, which have been produced in Peel since the 19th Century.

 As ‘Man’ slips astern Bessie Ellen will head on up the North Channel past the mountains of Mourne Islay (pronounced ‘eye-la’), one of skipper Nikki’s favourite locations.
 Historically, the island served as the meeting place for Scottish clan leaders but it is now a paradise for whisky lovers, boasting an amazing eight distilleries.
 Each is nestled on the shores around the island and offers the chance to sample some of the finest malt whiskies in the world.

-In the closing stages of the voyage, the ship will call in at Colonsay or Jura and pass the narrow strait of Coryvrekkan between Jura and Scarba.
+As we reach the West Coast of Scotland under sail, our final stops will likely be Colonsay or Jura as we pass the narrow strait of Coryvrekkan between Jura and Scarba.
 Once through, the gateway to the Hebrides is open free and Bessie Ellen will make her way to Oban, where guests will depart.